Gorky Museum: Dining Room

 The dining room on the ground floor is one of the largest rooms.
 It opens onto the central stairway, and also has a separate door to the garden.
 It featured oak wainscoting and simple furniture, but the ceiling had plaster curving designs complemented by curving iron decoration around the large window.
 The original centrepiece of the room was a carved white mantle with an image of a large dragonfly, which disappeared after the Revolution.

 Gostinanya or reception room

 Cabinet

 The cabinet, or library, was decorated with special attention and contained cases with books and various collections.
 The furniture objects date to the 1930s, to the period of residence of Maxim Gorky, but the distinctive decorative elements on the walls and ceiling remain.

 Chapel

-The Riaboushinky family were members of the Old Believers sect of the Russian Orthodox Church, whose beliefs were condemned by the state-sponsored Russian church, so the chapel on the upper floor was very discreet and simple, with a cupola and windows facing north.
+The Ryabouchinsky family were members of the Old Believers sect of the Russian Orthodox Church, whose beliefs were condemned by the state-sponsored Russian church, so the chapel on the upper floor was very discreet and simple, with a cupola and windows facing north.
 It was decorated in a combination of Russian Revival and Moderne ornament.